Junraa/T411-Torrent-Watcher/README.md

 Welcome on the T411 Torrent Watcher project.

 It should be simple to use.
-Everything is written in search.py at the moment.
+The generic part is written in search.py at the moment.
+I personally use it in a cron task.

+The thing is that while many torrent watchers, like Sonarr, are good for searching torrents on most of the international torrent trackers, T411 is poorly covered by these solutions.
+Note that this is not a perfect solution, this is something I wanted to try on my free time.

 Configuration